Armored Heart: Tamed Soul

 Looking at the little trails of sweat on Lauren’s brow, and the way she was biting her lip almost unconsciously, Celia felt a little bad that she had been the only one getting any pleasure.
 It had to be shared, after all.
 And Lauren was still very, very turned on.

 Celia felt a sudden stab of apprehension.
 Lauren was clearly very skilled, having expertly coaxed sensations from Celia she had never felt before with barely a bit of effort.
-Her own skills... she could count the number of times she’d had sex on one hand.
+Her own skills… feeble didn’t even begin to describe them.
 Still, she wasn’t one to shy away from a challenge.
 Moving to the other end of the bed, she turned to give the priestess a shy look.
-“I, um, don’t really...” she trailed off, a hopeful expression on her lips.
+“I, um, don’t really…" She trailed off, a hopeful expression on her lips.

 Lauren giggled softly, and Celia relaxed.
 Did she really think Lauren was going to judge her?
 The priestess beckoned her, and Celia dove in, closing her eyes in anticipation.